 16. Be Smart Get Prepared 100 Piece First Aid Kit

-BEST ROBUST SUPPLEMENTAL FIRST AID KIT
+SUPPLEMENTAL FIRST AID KIT

 If you’ve ever watched a medical drama, you know that even hospitals can run out of first-aid supplies.
 Keep your own personal emergency room well-stocked with the Be Smart Get Prepared 100 Piece First Aid Kit.
-The 100-piece kit is one of the most comprehensive first aid kits available and features an extensive offering of products that cover small injuries sustained in the home and outdoors.
+The 100-piece survivor first aid kit is one of the most comprehensive first aid kits available and features an extensive offering of products that cover small injuries sustained in the home and outdoors.
 Appropriate for use in offices and schools, the kit meets United States FDA Regulatory Standards as a Medical Device and has several compartments that make it easy to quickly find items even when users are in a hurry.
-The kit comes with items that are designed to clean, treat, and protect wounds and injuries and uses only products that are latex-free for added safety.
+The kit comes with items that are designed to clean, treat and protect wounds and injuries and uses only products that are latex-free for added safety.

-18. Protect Life First Aid Kit
+17. Protect Life Easy-Carry First Aid Kit

 One of the biggest deterrents to carrying a survival bag or first-aid kit is its size and weight.
 Whether you are heading out for a casual afternoon hike or trying to fit a week’s worth of clothes and food into a single backpack for your next adventure, first-aid kits are often the first thing to go when trying to pare down items.
 That’s why we like the first aid kit from Protect Life, which is a truly pocket-sized kit that is still comprehensive enough to treat several injuries.
-Measuring only 7.5″ x 5.2″ x 1.5″ and featuring 100 items, the kit includes a tourniquet, CPR mask, blanket, and many other necessary basics like bandages, gauze and antiseptic towelettes.
+Measuring only 7.5″ x 5.2″ x 1.5″ and featuring 100 items, the survivor kit includes a tourniquet, CPR mask, blanket, and many other necessary basics like bandages, gauze and antiseptic towelettes.
 The compact and lightweight kit even includes items not often found in small first-aid kits, including scissors and eyewash.

-BEST FOR KEEPING ON BOATS
+BEST FOR BOATS

 Also Consider: More Survival Essentials To Pack With Your Emergency Kit